Planning for Emergencies

 Preparedness, Response, Mitigation, and Recovery

-The Assistant Vice President for Student Affairs coordinates the University's Critical Incident Management Team (CIMT).
+The Vice President for Student Affairs/Dean of Students serves as the CIMT Manager.
 The CIMT team has three main purposes in the event of a critical incident:

-The CIMT team is comprised of an executive planning team and a series of pods that work on dedicated action items related to their areas of expertise: logistics, communication and finance.
-In addition to CIMT, depending on the level of response required, other committees may be activated including International Risk Assessment, Emergency Preparedness and others.
+The CIMT team consists of an executive planning team and a series of pods that work on dedicated action items related to their areas of expertise: logistics, communication and on-site liaison.

-The DePauw Police Department and the Student Academic Life office form policy and prepare response protocol, as well as provide annual testing of "response and evacuation" procedures via table top exercises.
-Testing is also conducted via emergency notification tests, as well as fire safety and building evacuation drills.
+The DePauw Police Department and CIMT provide annual testing of response procedures via table top exercises.
+Testing of procedures is also conducted via emergency notification tests, as well as fire safety and building evacuation drills.